gardenlinux/package-build/MAINTAINER.md

 We will walk through each step in detail below.

 ## Prepare the package Source

 The source to create a package consists of three parts.
 1. The **upstream source code**
 2. The **debian/ folder**
 3. **Garden Linux patches**

+It is the task of the Garden Linux package maintainer to define in the `prepare_source` script where to get upstream source, debian folder and what patches to add on top.
+In the following we will go through each of the three mentioned parts, and how to assemble them.

+Since prepare_source is invoked directly in the package-build pipeline as step in [gardenlinux/package-build:bin/source](https://github.com/gardenlinux/package-build/blob/main/bin/source), we have access to multple helper functions inside the prepare_source script.
+Those helper scripts are introduced in context below.

 ### Get debian/ folder